name Middlemiss comes from Michaelmas

 Early Notables of the Middlemiss family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Middlemiss Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Middlemiss Notables in all our PDF Extended History products

 Migration of the Middlemiss family to Ireland